CreativeMachinesLab/softbotEvolution/base/README.txt

 Step 1: Installing HyperNEAT
 ----------------------------
-(Install Boost and CMake if you have not already done so)
+(Install Boost and CMake if you have not already done so) (note: be sure to install the archive libaries as well with libboost-all-dev and not just libboost-dev)
+$ sudo apt-get install libboost-all-dev
+$ sudo apt-get install cmake

 1) find where Boost lives and update the build script with that information:
-$ cd /usr
-$ find * | grep libboost_filesystem.a
+$ find /usr/* | grep libboost_filesystem.a
 (note the path leading up to "libboost_filesystem.a", and set it as "boost_stage" in:)
 $ cd [rootdir]/hyperneat
 $ nano BUILD_EVERYTHING.sh
-(note: to build on more than one computer, you may need to make and rename copies of this file)
+(note: to build on more than one computer, like a local machine and a cluster, you may need to make and rename copies of this file)

 2) build HyperNEAT
 $ ./BUILD_CLEAN.sh